 IFC works to maximize access to energy through private sector development of electricity generation, transmission, and distribution, while minimizing greenhouse-gas emissions.
 IFC has financed more than 350 power projects in over 65 countries.
 IFC’s investments are well-diversified by technology and geography.
-IFC supported the first independent power producers in Côte d’Ivoire, Senegal, Kenya, Togo, Uganda, and co-lead arranged DFI financing for the first IPP in Nigeria (Azura).
+In Africa, IFC supported the first independent power producers in Côte d’Ivoire, Senegal, Kenya, Togo, Uganda, and co-lead arranged DFI financing for the first IPP in Nigeria (Azura).